 Give the Egg McMuffin a homemade twist with these breakfast sandwiches from Damn Delicious.
-Not only are they a make-ahead treat that can be frozen and then enjoyed on the fly, they’re also easily customizable for tiny foodies.
+Not only are they a make-ahead treat that can be frozen and then enjoyed on the fly, but they’re also easily customizable for tiny foodies.
 Get the recipe here.

 Super Quick Smoothies

-For an extra fast breakfast, stock these smoothie ice cubes from Simply Sophisticate in your freezer, and pop them in the blender.
+For an extra fast breakfast, stock these smoothie ice cubes from Simply Sophisticate in your freezer and pop them in the blender.
 You can even create different cubes to give everyone in the family their fave flavors.
 Get the recipe here.